kcelestinomaria/DBIT-116533-IntroToProg/assignments/README.md

-This folder contains the solutions to all the questions asked in assignment 2, of the DBIT 'Introduction To Programming'(EVENING) Class, as provided by Mr. Barasa.
+This folder contains the solutions to all the questions asked in assignment 2, of the DBIT 'Introduction To Programming'(EVENING) Class, as provided by Mr. Barasa Frederick.

 You will find:
 1. Source files for each of the 10 questions,